rahulprabhakaran/Automatic-Fracture-Detection-Code/README.md

-# Automatic-Fracture-Detection-Code (supplement to Solid Earth manuscript "se-2019-104")
+# Automatic-Fracture-Detection-Code (supplement to Solid Earth Manuscript "se-2019-104")

 This repository contains MATLAB scripts that implement a method to extract digitized fractures from images of fractured rocks.
 The method is described in the manuscript titled ,"An automated fracture trace detection technique using the complex shearlet transform"(se-2019-104) that is submitted to Solid Earth Journal (https://www.solid-earth.net/).